Care

 4. Allow the pan to sit on the burner over medium-low heat (this is to get your pan thoroughly dry, which will help to prevent rusting).

 5. Once your pan is completely dry, add a thin layer of neutral oil to the surface of the pan using a clean kitchen or paper towel, then place back on the burner for a minute.
-This helps to reseason your pan before storing it.
+This helps to keep your pan from drying out.

 Method Four: Steel Wool